 - setting goals for your diet and workout routine

 - monitoring your blood sugar and blood pressure

 - finding methods to manage your stress

-- cutting out unhealthy activities like smoking and excessive drinking
+- cutting out unhealthy activities like smoking

 By taking these steps, you can significantly reduce your risk of developing heart disease, regardless of your family history.